 Common Characteristics of a Craft Brewery

-In addition to these requirements, there are other characteristics that are common among craft breweries.
+In addition to these requirements, other characteristics are common among craft breweries.

-- Craft brewers also tend to be invested in their communities.
-They care about the people around them and as such will throw charity events and community celebrations.
+- Craft brewers tend to be invested in their communities.
+They care about the people around them, and as such, will throw charity events and community celebrations.

 Top 5 Craft Breweries (By Sales Volume)